-The Medicines Company's management assessed the Company's internal control over financial reporting as of December 31, 2006.
+The Medicines Company's management assessed the Company's internal control over financial reporting as of December 31, 2007.
 Management's assessment was based upon the criteria established in "Internal Control-Integrated Framework" issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on its assessment, management concluded that, as of December 31, 2006, The Medicines Company's internal control over financial reporting is effective based on those criteria.
-The Company's assessment of the effectiveness over its financial reporting, as of December 31, 2006, has been audited by Ernst & Young LLP, an independent registered public accounting firm, that has audited The Medicines Company's financial statements, and their attestation report is included herein.
+Based on its assessment, management concluded that, as of December 31, 2007, The Medicines Company's internal control over financial reporting is effective based on those criteria.

-Dated February 23, 2007
+Dated February 27, 2008

-/s/ Clive A. Meanwell
+/s/ Clive A. Meanwell /s/ Glenn P. Sblendorio

-Chairman and Chief Executive Officer /s/ Glenn P. Sblendorio Executive Vice President-Chief Financial Officer
+Chairman and Executive Vice PresidentChief Executive Officer Chief Financial Officer